brunocopatti/useless-champions/README.md

 ## How to use
 1. Install the dependencies by running `pip install -r requirements.txt`
-2. Run and login in League of Legends
+2. Run League of Legends and login.
 3. Run `python main.py` if you want to disenchant all useless champions, and also upgrade available champions.

 ## Options